 Spain’s landscape is enriched by a beautiful mix of cultural influences shaped by various periods, including the Romans, Moors, and Catholic monarchs.
-Each era has left its mark through a collection of stunning landmarks.
+Each era has left its mark through a collection of stunning landmarks and monuments.

-Come along as we delve into Spain’s cultural treasures, exploring the fascinating stories woven into their architecture.
-This journey into Spain’s iconic landmarks will give you an insight into the country’s rich history, human ingenuity, and imagination as we uncover the intriguing stories etched into the very foundations of these historic sites.
+Come along as we explore Spain’s cultural treasures, looking closer at the fascinating stories woven into their architecture.
+This journey into Spain’s iconic landmarks will give you an insight into the country’s rich history, human ingenuity, and imagination as we not only help you learn more about these historic sites, but also uncover the intriguing stories etched into the very foundations of them.

 La Sagrada Familia, Barcelona: Gaudi’s Unfinished Masterpiece